 Damien continued, “Remember, Plato went to Egypt with the Greek dilemma of the One and the Many unsolved.
 There was the Eleatic school on one hand and the Ionic on the other.
 Well, in Egypt, Plato may have discovered the idea of Forms that he used to attempt to solve this problem.22

-“As a side note, before I discuss Plato and the theory of Forms, I want to mention that Parmenides was also influenced by these ideas though Pythagoras.
+“Before discussing Plato and the theory of Forms, I want to mention that Pythagoras influenced Parmenides with these ideas.
 Remember that Pythagoras spent twelve years in Egypt.
-He most likely brought these ideas back to Italy, which later influenced Parmenides’ ideas that emphasized Being and the Oneness of all things.
+He most likely brought these ideas back to Italy.
+Which later influenced Parmenides’ ideas that emphasized Being and the Oneness of all things.
 For according to Parmenides, the illusory world of sense perception with its infinite components concealed the underlying unity of all things represented by Being.
 Parmenides believed that the “one” had no parts, was indistinguishable from anything, was whole, complete, unregenerated, indestructible, uniform, unchangeable, and unintelligible.
 This idea is obviously Egyptian.
 Regardless, the story of Akhenaten planted seeds in the fertile soil of Plato’s mind.”

 “How so?” asked Xenon.